 Jim Clark: Jim taught biology, AP biology and honors anatomy and physiology at Arroyo High School in the San Lorenzo Unified School District, for 32 years.
 He was the founder and director for the Academy of Health and Medicine, a small learning community at Arroyo.
 He is currently serving as the TK-12 district science coordinator, overseeing the implementation of the Next Generation Science Standards.
-Among many other achievements, Jim is currently on the reading committee for the California Next Generation Science Standards framework, working with Howard Hughes Medical Institute on curriculum development, and serves as a curriculum and classroom specialist for the Knowles Science Teachers’ Foundation.
+Among many other achievements, Jim is currently on the reading committee for the California Next Generation Science Standards framework, working with Howard Hughes Medical Institute on curriculum development, and serves as a curriculum and classroom specialist for the Knowles Science Teachers’ Foundation (KSTF).
 He is on the board of directors for the California Institute for Biodiversity where he coordinates curriculum and professional development.
-Jim has received international recognition for his work around growth mindset and classroom culture through KQED Mindshift.
+Jim has received international recognition for his work around growth mindset and classroom culture through KQED Mindshift, as well as on transformative teaching through AAAS (AAAS Spotlight) and UC Berkeley (Transformative Teaching Talk).
 He was awarded Teacher of the Year in 2008 for Alameda County, and serves on the UC Berkeley Graduate School of Education advisory board.

-Samantha Johnson: Samantha is currently also teaching biology and AP biology at Arroyo High School, where she is the coordinator for the Trend academy (Transportation, Engineering and Design).
+Samantha Johnson: Samantha is currently also teaching biology and AP biology at Arroyo High School, where she is the coordinator for the Health and Medicine small learning community.
 Aside from being a Project Lead The Way engineering teacher, Samantha is also currently working on curriculum for the Howard Hughes Medical Institute, and workshops with the California Institute for Biodiversity & David Lukas.
 She is also on the reading committee for the California NGSS framework.
 She has a master’s degree in science education from UC Berkeley.

 What’s being said about Next Gen Science Innovations: